ASSERT-KTH/royal-chaos/chaosmachine/README.md

 ## How to conduct a chaos experiment using Chaos Machine

-First of all, run the following command in root directory:
+Run the following command in root directory:

 ```
 mvn package